iotaledger/iota-wiki/docs/get-started/introduction/shimmer/staging-canary.md

 ## Embracing Innovation with Shimmer

 Shimmer represents a significant step forward for the IOTA ecosystem, providing a dedicated platform for testing and refining new features.
-By focusing on tokenization and smart contracts, Shimmer enables developers to explore the full potential of these technologies within the IOTA network.
-Through the Shimmer Devnet, developers can ensure the stability and reliability of their decentralized applications and smart contracts before launching them on the Shimmer Mainnet.
-As Shimmer continues to evolve, it will serve as a catalyst for innovation, driving the growth and adoption of the IOTA ecosystem.
+Shimmer enables developers to explore the full potential of these technologies within the IOTA network by focusing on tokenization and smart contracts.
+Developers can ensure the stability and reliability of their decentralized applications and smart contracts through the Shimmer Devnet before launching them on the Shimmer Mainnet.
+As
+Shimmer continues to evolve; it will catalyze innovation, driving the growth and adoption of the IOTA ecosystem.